 Another thing to consider: do you have employees who often travel for business and could benefit from accessing training courses on airplanes or other offline environments?
-This could drive you to consider a native mobile application that users can download to their phones — as opposed to the traditional responsive course that requires constant Internet connection.
+This could drive you to consider a native mobile application that users can download to their phones — as opposed to the traditional responsive course that requires a constant Internet connection.

 Rather than thinking of this move as the flip of a switch where you go from non-mobile to 100% mobile training, think instead of the best way mobile can fit into your existing training plan.

 While there may be pressure or demands to make everything mobile right away, there will always be specific courses or learner needs that may be a priority.
 Don’t assume that every program needs mobile-accessible content at first.

-At the beginning you might want to enable mobile training to employees who are not tied to a desk so they can utilize their smartphone to learn wherever they are.
+In the beginning, you might want to enable mobile training for employees who are not tied to a desk so they can utilize their smartphones to learn wherever they are.
 Also, you can start creating a mobile learning culture by offering your workers quick reminders or weekly refreshers of the key concepts they learned from previous training sessions via mobile devices.
-Even if you hope to have it replace in-classroom or virtual training one day, it’s better to do this slowly over time so you can gauge effectiveness and make adjustments as needed.
+Even if you hope to have it replace in-classroom or virtual training one day, it’s better to do this slowly over time so you can gauge the effectiveness and make adjustments as needed.

 3) Think of Micro Learning Moments